joshbav/2k8s/k8s-rbac.md

 `kubectl delete -f dev-ops-cluster-role-binding.yaml`
 We told kubectl to look at the file, get all objects within it, and delete them from the K8s cluster.
 We could have also done a "kubectl delete clusterrolebinding dev-ops-binding" command.

-And now we will create the v2 of the help-desk binding that uses the new dev-ops role that is defined in this file:
+And now we will create the v2 of the dev-ops binding that uses the new dev-ops role that is defined in this file:
 `kubectl create -f dev-ops-cluster-role-binding2.yaml`

 Now let’s try again to see if dev-ops is allowed to describe a pod:
 `kubectl auth can-i describe pods --as dev-ops`
-Yes, help-desk can now describe pods (and all other objects).
+Yes, dev-ops can now describe pods (and all other objects).

 We’re done.
 We created a cluster role named dev-ops by copying the default role of view,  adding the describe verb to it.
 We then bound that role to a (non-existent) user (actually service account) named dev-ops, and used the ‘auth can-i’ feature of kubectl to test what the user dev-ops could do using the new dev-ops role, and verified they could use the describe command, which shows lots of details that dev-ops people often need.